Aldridge helps Spurs escape Lillard, Blazers, 116-105 - Philly

+"It's been shown in the last month that when we don't have the aggression and the determination, we're not winning," San Antonio veteran Manu Ginobili said.
+"Years before, we had enough talent and corporate knowledge to be able to bounce back.
+Even if we struggled for 40 minutes, we could execute and figure it out because of the way we knew each other.
+Now, it's not the same."

 The Spurs (46-34) snapped a two-game losing streak.
-They are tied with Oklahoma City and New Orleans for fifth in the Western Conference, a half-game back of idle Utah.
+They have the same record as New Orleans and Oklahoma City, but are sandwiched between the two in sixth place based on tiebreakers.
+Utah is one-half game ahead of all three in fourth place.

-San Antonio can clinch a playoff spot with a victory over visiting Sacramento on Monday.
+San Antonio, which has been without injured star Kawhi Leonard for all but nine games this season, can clinch a playoff spot with a victory over visiting Sacramento on Monday.

 Former All-Star teammates Aldridge and Lillard dueled on a night when both teams shot well from the field.